ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 14. imageView has no subviews so we've exhausted this view
 ```

 If the above look familiar to you then you're noticing something very important.
-These steps are essentially the same as the steps outlined in the "Depth First Search" traversal.
+These steps follow the same algorithm as the steps in the "Depth First Search" traversal.

 ## Reverse engineering `recursiveDescription`

 It looks like `recursiveDescription` is using DFS to print out its hierarchy but how can we confirm this without looking at the source code?

-We'll have to attempt to reverse engineer this by treating the function as a black box.
+Our only option is to attempt to reverse engineer the function.
-We don't know how it works but we can observe what the output is for varying inputs:
+Since we don't know how it works we have to treat the function as a black box.
+We can observe what the output is for varying inputs.

 Additionally, it'll help to simplify what we want to print out in our version of `recursiveDescription`.
 We'll change the previous output to ignore the spaces around the pipes (`|`):